azdavis/rjsonnet/docs/std_lib.md

 _Available since version 0.10.0._

-Similar to map above, but it also passes to the function the element's index in the array.
+Similar to `map`, but it also passes to the function the element's index in the array.
 The function is expected to take the index as the first parameter and the element as the second.

 ## `filterMap`